Featured image of post Mastering Terraform Dependencies in Azure Infrastructure

 Introduction

-Hey there Everyone 👋 Welcome back to our exciting journey through the world of Infrastructure as Code with Terraform on Azure.
-If you’ve been following along, you’re already a Terraform trooper - you’ve set up your environment, created your first Azure resources, and even dived into the mysteries of Terraform state.
+Hey there Everyone 👋 Welcome back to our exciting journey of Terraform on Azure.
+If you’ve been following along, you’ve already learned some core concepts about Terraform - you’ve set up your environment, created your first Azure resources, and even dived into the Terraform state file.
 Awesome work so far! 🎉

 What Are Dependencies in Terraform?